jamie/blog.tracefunc.com/src/notes/Sustainable Web Development with Ruby on Rails.md

 ## Ch.13-17 Models, Database, and Business Logic

-Describes an architecture separate from my usual experience with Rails:
+Chapters 13-16 describe a delegation of concerns that doesn't match my prior experience with Rails, and chapter 17 ties it all together with an end-to-end example demonstrating how the full stack fits together:

+- The controller acts as glue: turns params into a model, creates a service object and calls an operation on it, then checks that response to determine what to do next.
+This is tested with a system test for flow, both on success and failure.
+Assertions are purposefully mininal and focused on the core requirements of flow - on success, do we see content on the next screen that proves the success of the action? on failure, do we see content around expected error messages.
+- The controller presents one instance variable (it's resourceful, so the resource we're working with) except in cases of supporting "generic" data like options for a dropdown, so the view can be tested simply, and independently.
+- Business logic objects get their own home in app/services, and act as a "seam" where they present a straightforward and small API, allowing for independent refactoring on either side.
+They can be reused and moved around in the controller layer, and independently grown as business requirements change and accrete.
+These just use regular tests.
+Aside: it's very explicitly called out that service objects should have a clear method name, ie. `WidgetCreator#create_widget` as it makes it much easier to navigate the codebase (compared to alternatives where every service object has `.call`).
-- ActiveRecord models consist of validations, non-business-related finder scopes, and simple derived data readers (eg, `def fullname; "#{firstname} #{lastname}"; end`).
-- ActiveModel included in other classes provides domain objects usable by restful resources without requiring them to be backed by the database.
+- Models models consist of validations, non-business-related finder scopes, and simple derived data readers (eg, `def name; "#{firstname} #{lastname}"; end`). `ActiveModel` can be included in plain ruby classes to provide domain objects usable by restful resources without requiring them to be backed by the database.
+Standard testing, same as business objects.
+- The database is leveraged whenever plausable for data integrity - column sizing, unique constraints, foreign key constraints...

+Overall this reminds me somewhat of the [dry-rb](https://dry-rb.org/) family of gems in pushing responsibilities away from controller/model, but there's a very pragmatic approach of using Rails defaults where they are the most powerful/valuable.
+ActiveRecord validations are more business logic than anything, and they're only written in response to behaviour defined in the business tests, but using them rather than say dry-validation (or just one-off validation logic in service objects) means they hang around with the model, can be asserted against in response objects, work well with form helpers for error messaging, etc etc.

+## Ch.18-20 Controllers, Jobs, Other Boundary Classes

+If business logic and the data model are the core of the application, section II wraps up with a discussion on the various edges of the system.

 ...